litchie/exult-ios/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.14
+	- Fixed misidentification bug in Mage & Goons cutscene where Sentri can be wrongly used by the usecode as if it where Laudo's fighter goon.
+The fix also prevents this from potentially happening with possible future NPCs with the same shape as the other monsters in the cutscene.
+	- Fixed "Unlock Magic" bug where it would not work.
+	- Removed unneccessary function "avatarSpeak" (Exult does all the work it supposedly did).
+	- Fixed error in reagent lists of "Explosion" and "Great Heal" spells which rendered them uncastable.
+	- If an NPC is in 'archwizard' (i.e. cheat) mode, you can ask it for reagents to get a bag full of them.
 version: 0.11.13
 	- Fixed bug which would cause a purple outline to be displayed around NPCs during some animations in recent snapshots of Exult.